ShiftyKitty/Cathals-Playground/README.md

 - The opacity css styling used in Schedule and Contact page sections was taken from [Coder Coder](https://www.youtube.com/watch?v=LQsjNmkqUOc)

 - Google Map iframe was taken from [embedgooglemap.net](https://www.embedgooglemap.net/?gclid=Cj0KCQiAs5eCBhCBARIsAEhk4r7YZF_CTfsY100Th_bSmSwVZL4PQfFSnNAceY3cuJYA8riqM9wR8vYaAkVAEALw_wcB)

+- General queries were answered by using various help docs in [StackOverflow](https://stackoverflow.com/)

 ## Media
 - The photos used in this site were obtained from [Unsplash](https://unsplash.com/s/photos/boxing).